JohnnyValor/personal-website-mockup/README.md

-This was my first attempt at a personal website.
-My second project built.
+This was my first attempt at a personal website with a dynamically listed github repository.
+Built with HTML, CSS and JavaScript.

 Concepts learned: